Gugor/ANSI-cheat-sheet/README.md

-# ANSI: Cheat sheet for your texts
+# ANSI escape codes: A simple Cheat sheet
-A little Cheat Sheet to implement ANSI codes for customizing the look of your texts in the terminal.
+A little Cheat Sheet to implement ANSI escape codes for customizing the look of your texts in the terminal.

 ---